thatlr/map2pdb/readme.md

 ##### Performance problems with Intel VTune

-Due to a bug in the **msdia140.dll** file that comes bundled with some versions of VTune you can experience that VTune takes an extremely long time to resolve symbols on anything but the smallest projects.
+Due to a bug in the **msdia140.dll** file that comes bundled with some older versions of VTune you can experience that VTune takes an extremely long time to resolve symbols on anything but the smallest projects.

 msdia140.dll implements the [Debug Interface Access SDK](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-interface-access/debug-interface-access-sdk?view=vs-2019).
 The bug was introduced in VS2017 and supposedly fixed in VS2019 but apparently, it took a while for Intel to discover that so they continued shipping the old VS2017 version of msdia140.dll.